Easy Ways to Work Within Your Restaurant Budget

 Use technology that works with the hardware you already have

 If you’re in the market for new software, check to see if it works with any of your existing technology.
-Integrations are important when it comes to your restaurant’s budget, and also important to the guest experience.
+When it comes to your restaurant’s budget, technology integrations are important and also add to the guest experience.
 The more your technology connects, the more data you can gather.
 That translates to less work for you with more benefits.

 Keep your menu relevant